hynek/prometheus-async/README.md

 *prometheus-async* is written and maintained by [Hynek Schlawack](https://hynek.me/).

-The development is kindly supported by [Variomedia AG](https://www.variomedia.de/).
+The development is kindly supported by my employer [Variomedia AG](https://www.variomedia.de/), *prometheus-async*’s [Tidelift subscribers][TL], and all my amazing [GitHub Sponsors](https://github.com/sponsors/hynek).

-Other contributors can be found in [GitHub's overview](https://github.com/hynek/prometheus-async/graphs/contributors).
+A full list of contributors can be found in GitHub’s [overview](https://github.com/hynek/prometheus-async/graphs/contributors).

 ## *prometheus-async* for Enterprise